burgil/cloudflare-sentry/README.md

 yarn deploy
 ```

-This will do the `create-sentry-release` and cloudflare deploy for you.
+This will do the `create-sentry-release` and `wrangler deploy` commands for you.

 Take note of the deployment URL you got, should be something like: